weberdaniel/reactive-cpp/README.md

 This project shall demonstrate the capabilities of the C++ Actor Framework (CAF) on the example of a lightweight C++ supervisor process that monitors another lightweight C++ process and restarts it in case of an error.
-This shall resemble the capabilities of an Erlang Supervisor - which has different supervising strategies and can be used to span complex and distributed supervision hierarchies (called applications).
+This shall resemble the capabilities of an Erlang Supervisor - which has different supervising strategies (e.g. one_for_one) and can be used to span complex and distributed supervision hierarchies (called applications).

 ## Build